sventhomsen/bastille-librenms/README.md

 This template creates a working installation of LibreNMS with a clean database.

-I've done it mostly as an alternative way for documenting my setup.
+I've created this Bastillefile mostly as an alternative documentation of my setup at home.

 There also is a port of librenms, which you could also try.